 The purpose of mortgage protection insurance is to protect the asset you have a loan on – your home.
 So, if you were to pass away before you finished paying off your mortgage and during the policy term, your loved ones would be able to continue living in the home, because the insurance would help pay off the rest of the loan 1.

-With this sort of policy, you pay the same premiums for the policy term, and the value of your policy gradually reduces until it reaches £0 once the policy expires – and decreases in line with your mortgage (or other repayment loan).
-A benefit of decreasing cover, as opposed to level or increasing cover, is that the value of the policy is enough to repay the loan, and the premium is usually lower than for other types of cover.
+With this sort of policy, you pay the same premiums for the policy term, and the amount on your policy gradually reduces until it reaches £0 once the policy expires – and decreases in line with your mortgage (or other repayment loan).
+A benefit of decreasing cover, as opposed to level or increasing cover, is that the cover of your policy is enough to repay the loan, and the premium is usually lower than for other types of cover.
+The cover will end if premiums aren't paid, the cover amount is only paid out once and there is no cash in value at any time.

 Although people may think of decreasing cover as mortgage protection insurance or mortgage life insurance because the benefit is often used to pay off a mortgage, your loved ones can use the money for other living expenses.